jithin-renji/SEA/README.md

 # SEA: Secure Encryption Algorithm

-This is a program which can be used to encrypt any given file, by shifting bytes of the file by (pseudo)random numbers.
+This is a program which can be used to encrypt any given file, by shifting bytes of the file by pseudorandom numbers.

-This sequence of (pseudo)random numbers acts as the key, and this can be written to a USB drive.
+This sequence of pseudorandom numbers acts as the key, and this can be written to a USB drive.
 Essentially, the USB drive acts as a physical key.